Learn · Getting started

 Register, verify, and choose how you'll fulfill

-Registration happens at Amazon Seller Central.
+Registration happens at Amazon Seller Central, which is the marketplace side of Amazon.
+It's not Vendor Central, the invite-only program where Amazon buys your goods wholesale and sets the retail price itself.
+If you're weighing Amazon Vendor Central vs Seller Central as an open choice, you aren't: Vendor Central arrives as an invitation or not at all.
 You'll create the account, select your plan, complete the tax interview, and submit your identity and business documents.
-Amazon then runs verification, which can include a video call or document review — this is normal and is why having clean, matching documents matters.
+Amazon then runs verification, which can include a video call or document review.
+This is normal and is why having clean, matching documents matters.
 Once verified, your account is live and you can begin listing.

 • FBA: Amazon stores and ships; you get Prime and scale, pay storage/fulfillment fees